 DEDICATED BREAST MICROSURGERY PROFESSIONALS THROUGHOUT AUSTRALIA

 At Panthea Clinics, we aim to make this process less stressful by offering the most exceptional quality of care to each and every one of our patients.
 As experts in the field of breast microsurgery, our priority is always on you; providing you with the confidence and peace of mind knowing that you’re in the safe hands of experienced professionals.
+These are services we offer in Public settings.

 A woman’s breasts are an important part of the female body.
 That’s why the introduction of immediate reconstruction has been incredibly popular amongst patients who must undergo this surgery.
 Immediate reconstruction allows preservation of self-image, which is known to have a profound effect on the patient psyche and their overall wellbeing.
 Dr Farhadieh finds helping patients feel great in their skin to be one of the most rewarding aspects of plastic and reconstructive surgery.